vah7id/scfetch/README.md

-# SCFetch: Soundcloud URL Downloader
+# SCFetch: Soundcloud URL Downloader & Sampler

+Download High Quality Mp3 (128 & 320 kbps) and WAV (raw) format from Soundcloud Using SCFetch & easily trim your audio by crop tool for sampling purposes!
+Enjoy :)

 ## Getting Started

 Clone project and enter in folder: